ViciousBadger/stable-identifier/README.md

 - Providing a const representation of identifiers in your domain
 - Extracting identifiers of types using the `IdentifyAs` trait
 - Assigning identifiers to types using the `StableTypeId` trait

+## Optional features
+//! - `serde` lets you serialize and deserialize [`Id<T>`], as long as the backing type also implements these traits.
+//! - `tiny_id` provides a barebones implementation of a concrete backing type that can be used if you just want a quick and easy identifier, with random ID generation using [`nanoid`](https://docs.rs/nanoid).

+# Is it production ready?

+Likely not, it's just my best shot at this pattern.
+There is very little code here, you can easily copy it into your own crate to extend it or change some design decision.

 # Contributing